MauiGtk/maui-docker/README.md

 # maui-docker -- a Docker container for reproducably setting up a MAUI development environment

-This is currendly only intended to demonstrate issues with the [MAUI](https://github.com/lytico/maui) Gtk platform and not for active development as changes in the container would get lost on a `docker build`.
-I'm working on a devcontainer setup to have the maui folder mounted as a docker volume to persist changes to the codebase.
+In defailt mode, this is intended to demonstrate issues with the [MAUI](https://github.com/lytico/maui) Gtk platform and not for active development as changes in the container would get lost on a `docker build`.
+But there is a devcontainer setup to have the maui folder mounted as a docker volume to persist changes to the codebase (see "Optional Setup with Persistent Volume Share on Local Host" section in the Dockerfile).

 Note: You need to have [Docker](https://docs.docker.com/engine/install/ubuntu/) installed and set up on your system to use this.